 Manor Gardens Health Advocacy Service has been helping refugees and newly arrived migrants improve their health and wellbeing for many years.
 We work with over 3,000 people every year and together we speak over 30 languages.

 - We have over 60 trained volunteer interpreters who help people from new communities communicate their needs.

-- We provide bilingual advocacy and support to help people access local health services and appropriate information.
+- We provide bilingual advocacy and support in Arabic, Farsi, Spanish and Turkish to help people access local health services and appropriate information.